rhugvedd/Quadcopter-Embedded-Firmware/README.md

 ## ESC (Electronic Speed Controller)

 This section contains the code for the Electronic Speed Controller (ESC) used in the quadcopter.
-The ESC code manages the motor speed and power delivery.
+The ESC code controls in real time the switching of power mosfets for motor speed and power delivery.
+It recieves the speeed requirements from the Flight controller over UART and generates actuation signals accordingly.
 It includes functions for initializing PWM, enabling and disabling the PWM clock, controlling the stator timer, and managing the high and low sides of the ESC.

 ### Methods